Connected Dumps

 | N | Jump to previous diff zone |

-The Auto-select diff chunk option (in the diff navigation popup) automatically selects the entire diff region when you jump to it, making it ready for immediate transfer.
+The Auto-select diff chunk option (in the Diff Setup popup) automatically selects the entire diff region when you jump to it, making it ready for immediate transfer.

 Cell Transfer